A query builder for dynamic SOQL construction.

 ,likex()

-All operators and functions are built as static methods of the Query class, to reference them with a Query
+All operators and functions are implemented as static methods of the Query class.
+Referencing them with a Query.

-dot every time is tedious.
-When possible, please extend the Query
+prefix each time can be tedious.
+When possible, extend the Query

-class, where all static methods can be referenced directly.
-All examples in this README are written in such context.
+class so all static methods can be referenced directly.

 public with sharing class AccountQuery extends Query {